 Testosterone Side Effects: Know The Facts

-Testosterone is the main androgen in men, for men diagnosed with hypogonadism, testosterone replacement therapy is helpful to maintain an individual’s quality of life.
 Testosterone replacement therapy (TRT) is often used to treat testosterone deficiency, however, any form of abuse will cause adverse testosterone side effects.
 It is important to know that testosterone replacement therapy must be taken under a supervision of a hormone specialists to avoid and minimize testosterone side effects.

 What are the Potential adverse effects of testosterone replacement therapy?